 Rum balls are a classic candy for a reason--they're easy to make, they taste amazing, and everyone loves receiving them as gifts.
 These rich, chocolate balls are most commonly found around Christmas time, but there's no reason you can't enjoy them year-round!
 These do contain a fair amount of alcohol, but if you want to make a kid-friendly version, swap another liquid for the rum and then add any additional flavorings, like butter rum extract, as desired.

 You don't have to limit yourself to just rum when making these candies--try replacing the rum with bourbon and see what you think!

-1. Place the chocolate chips or chopped chocolate in a large microwave-safe bowl and microwave it until melted, stirring after every 45 seconds to prevent overheating.
+- Place the chocolate chips or chopped chocolate in a large microwave-safe bowl and microwave it until melted, stirring after every 45 seconds to prevent overheating.

-2. Once the chocolate is melted, add the corn syrup and rum and stir until well-combined.
+- Once the chocolate is melted, add the corn syrup and rum and stir until well-combined.
 Stir in the wafer crumbs, 1/2 cup powdered sugar, and chopped nuts.

 - Place the remaining 1/2 cup powdered sugar in a small bowl, and roll the balls in the sugar.
 (Alternately, the balls can be rolled in chopped nuts or cocoa powder).

-Rum balls can be stored for an additional 2-3 weeks and many people feel they are better the longer they are aged, so they are a great make-ahead treat.
+Rum balls can be stored for an additional 2 to 3 weeks and many people feel they are better the longer they are aged, so they are a great make-ahead treat.
 Store the balls in the refrigerator, and let them come to room temperature before serving.